 Puppies In-Stock List

-Stock List NoteNOTE: This List is updated when we get a litter in and when the last of the litter is adopted.
-Also this list updates at midnight and doesn’t account for puppies that are on hold for other customers.
+Stock List NoteNOTE: This List is updated when we get a litter in and when the last of the litter has been sold.
+Also this list updates at midnight and doesn't account for puppies that are on hold for other customers.
+If you are looking for a specific Breed, get on our list!

 Our Puppies are....